Frozen Chicken Wings Air Fryer – 15-Min Easy Recipe You Need!

 How to Prevent Wings from Sticking to the Air Fryer Basket

-• Lightly grease the air fryer basket with cooking spray or brush with oil before placing the wings.
+• Lightly grease the air fryer basket with cooking spray or a thin coat of oil before adding the wings.

-• Use parchment paper or an air fryer liner designed for airflow while preventing sticking.
+• Use parchment paper or an air fryer liner designed for proper airflow and nonstick performance.

-• Avoid flipping too early—let the wings crisp up slightly before turning them.
+• Avoid flipping too early—let the wings crisp up slightly so they release naturally.

 Should You Preheat the Air Fryer?

 Yes!
-Preheating the air fryer is a game-changer for achieving crispy wings.
-It helps the skin start crisping immediately, just like preheating an oven for baking.
-Set your air fryer to 400°F (200°C) for 3-5 minutes before adding the wings.
+Preheating is essential for perfectly crispy frozen chicken wings air fryer results.
+A hot basket helps the skin begin crisping right away, similar to preheating a conventional oven.
+Set your air fryer to 400°F (200°C) for 3–5 minutes before adding the wings.

 The Importance of Flipping the Wings Halfway Through Cooking